 It’s a fair question.
 After all, if God really is love, then how could he punish sinners for eternity?

 The key thing to keep in mind is this: Although God loves us unconditionally, our relationship with God is conditional.
 Many people confuse these two concepts.
-They seem to think that unconditional love means an unconditional relationship, or unconditional fellowship.
+They seem to think that unconditional love means an unconditional relationship or unconditional fellowship.
 This simply isn’t true.

 In fact, the Bible speaks a great deal about how an eternal relationship with God is conditional: You must die to self and place your faith and trust in Christ.
 If you don’t, God still loves you.
-He’ll love you if He sends you to heaven, and He’ll love you if He sends you to hell.
+He’ll love you if He brings you to heaven, and He’ll love you if He sends you to hell.

 This shouldn’t be an earth-shattering revelation.
 Don’t we humans behave in the same way?

 I mean, I love my wife with a deep love that could never go away.
 I’ve experienced things with her that I’ll never experience with another human being.
 We have been together so many years now, and hopefully we have many more.
-I love my wife unconditionally and I always will.
+I love my wife unconditionally, and I always will.
 She doesn’t have to do one single thing to earn my love continually.
 She has it.

 But is our relationship unconditional?
 Of course not.

 If my wife suddenly decided to start having extramarital affairs, cursing me out and belittling me every minute, and acting cruel–I’m simply not going to stand for it.
 I’d be crushed and devastated if that happened, but would my love vanish?
 Of course not.
 I’ll always love my wife unconditionally.
 Would our relationship change?
 You better believe it would.

 Or suppose one day my son came home and told me he’s into drugs.
 Suppose he also says he has been sleeping around with random women, molesting children, and intends to keep doing so.
 Is that going to erase the love I have for him?
 Is that going to erase all of the wonderful memories I have with this son who bears my image?
 NEVER!